Our human rights focus hero image

 Co-op Commitments

-• We’ll support our suppliers to be global advocates for change to improve human rights across our supply chains through the delivery of our global capacity building programme, reaching over 1000 delegates in 20 events each year.
+• We will support our suppliers in improving human rights across our supply chains through the delivery of our global capacity building programme, reaching over 2,000 delegates in 35 events in 2024.

-We’ll campaign to end modern slavery and eliminate illegal and unfair recruitment fees in our global supply chains by 2025:
+• We will continue to work collaboratively to eliminate illegal and unfair recruitment fees in our global supply chain